PurpleSquirrelMedia/xr-unity/README.md

 # Scripts

+* [DragAlongSurface.cs](https://github.com/8thwall/xr-unity/tree/master/scripts/DragAlongSurface.cs) - Tap on an object and drag to move it along a surface
+* [PlaceObject.cs](https://github.com/8thwall/xr-unity/tree/master/scripts/PlaceObject.cs) - Tap to place an object in your scene.
+If tap hits a surface, object will be placed on surface.
+If not, it will be placed at touch point at a specified distance in front of the camera.
 * [SunlightController.cs](https://github.com/8thwall/xr-unity/tree/master/scripts/SunlightController.cs) - A script that controls the rotation of a Directional Light in your scene based on the position of the sun.
 Makes AR shadows look more realistic by aligning their direction with real world shadows outside.